Turbulent magnetic decay controlled by two conserved quantities: Our model

 is a matrix with $\hat{k}_i$ being the components of the unit vector $\hatkk=\kk/k$, $|\varsigma|\leq1$ is a nondimensional parameter that quantifies the fractional helicity, and $\tildeAA^\mathrm{nhel}$ is a nonhelical field with random phases and possesses the desired spectrum for the magnetic field $\Sp(\BB)=k^2\Sp(\AAA)$, i.e.,

-where $A_0$ is an amplitude, $k_\mathrm{p}$ denotes the initial position of the spectral peak, $\alpha$ is the subinertial range slope (usually $\alpha=4$), and the inertial range has a $k^{-5/3}$ spectrum.
-For $\varsigma\neq0$, we have a finite magnetic helicity and expect them the decay to be governed by both the Hosking integral and the mean magnetic helicity density.
+where $A_0$ is an amplitude, $k_0$ denotes the initial position of the spectral peak, $\alpha$ is the subinertial range slope (here always $\alpha=4$), and the inertial range has a $k^{-5/3}$ spectrum.
+Note that $\AAA$ is by construction periodic.
+Therefore, $\BB=\nab\times\AAA$ has zero mean field.
+At the end of this paper, we also briefly discuss a case with a finite mean magnetic field.

+The strength of the magnetic field can be characterized by the Alfv\'en speed, $\vA=\Brms/\sqrt{\mu_0\rho_0}$, which is here based on the mean density.
+For $\varsigma\neq0$, we have a finite magnetic helicity and expect then the decay to be governed by both the Hosking integral and the mean magnetic helicity density.

 In \Eq{SpB}, $\Sp(\cdot)$ denotes a shell integrated spectrum.
 This operation will also be applied to the local, gauge-dependent magnetic helicity density $h=\AAA\cdot\BB$, so that $\Sp(h)=(k^2/8\pi^3L^3)\oint_{4\pi}|\tilde{h}|^2\,\dd\Omega_k$.
 The tilde marks a quantity in Fourier space, and $\Omega_k$ is the solid angle in Fourier space, so that $\int\Sp(h)\,\dd k=\bra{h^2}$, and likewise for $\int\Sp(\BB)\,\dd k=\bra{\BB^2}$.
 Owing to the integration over shells in three-dimensional wavenumber space, the spectrum of a spatially random ($\delta$ correlated) field is proportional to $k^2$.
 This is indeed the case for a globally non-helical field, where $\bra{h}=0$.